 Austrian – Mainstream Economics Discourse

 World War I and then the Great Depression knocked things into a new level of play.
 The influence of F.A.
-Hayek was immense in Britain for a while, not merely in developing the Mises theory of the business cycle, and spreading it through the London School of Economics , but also with Mises’ calculation debate.
-In both of these cases, however, the “winners” (mostly self-declared) were the anti-Austrians (Keynes and Lange), and Hayek’s most lasting influence in Britain was to bring a form of general equilibrium analysis – Lausanne School, mainly via Pareto – into the picture, largely replacing the partial equilibrium approach of marginalize compromiser Alfred Marshall.
+Hayek was immense in Britain for a while, not merely in developing the Mises theory of the business cycle and spreading it through the London School of Economics, but also with Mises’ calculation debate.
+In both of these cases, however, the “winners” (mostly self-declared) were the anti-Austrians (Keynes and Lange), and Hayek’s most lasting influence in Britain was to bring a form of general equilibrium analysis – Lausanne School, mainly via Pareto – into the picture, largely replacing the partial equilibrium approach of marginalizing compromiser Alfred Marshall.

-With the arrival of both Mises and Hayek, the former fleeing the Nazis and the latter fleeing the Keynesians, into the U.S. started the great incubation of Austrian School economics in America, which established itself as a ultra-minority dissenting school.
-So of course the main stream would not like that.
+With the arrival of both Mises and Hayek, the former fleeing the Nazis and the latter fleeing the Keynesians, into the U.S. started the great incubation of Austrian School economics in America, which established itself as an ultra-minority dissenting school.
+So, of course, the mainstream would not like that.

 While Mainstream economics likes to fashion itself as “Science” akin to physics or biology, whereas the Austrian school says that economics is a study of human behavior.
 In other words, the Austrian point-of-view implies that the Keynesians, Monetarists, etc…. are not only giving the wrong answer, they’re not even asking the right question.
 To accept Austrian theory would mean not only admitting “I came up with the wrong answer” but “I have completely wasted my career because my fundamental assumptions about reality were flawed.”
 This would be akin to a religious conversion.
 Such conversions are traumatic.